Accessibility hacks, mobility aids, and tips (Part 1 of 3)

 Toilevator.
 This is a sturdy plastic platform onto which your toilet mounts.
 It comes with all necessary mounting hardware and seals, raising toilet seating height an additional four inches.

 Half-Steps.
 We have a garage with one step up to the porch, and inside, a single step from the entry area to the main level of the house.
-When these became an issue, I tried plastic half-steps purchased online.
+When these became an issue, I Half-step block of woodtried plastic half-steps purchased online.
 They proved the concept and did help, but were fairly expensive and yet did not last long.
 Our son then built a couple of rectangular boxed platforms of the same height using quality hardwood.
 After staining them, he added 3M non-skid strips for traction.

 For travel, we bought a 12-inch square stepstool and cut the legs off to bring the height down to that of our household half-steps.
 It fits easily in a suitcase or carry-on, and takes up minimal space.